Professor Simon Vosper

-Areas of expertise:
+Areas of expertise

-Internal gravity waves
+- Internal gravity waves and boundary-layer flow

 Simon completed a PhD on the behaviour of orographic internal gravity waves at the Department of Applied Mathematical Studies, University of Leeds in 1995.
-Following this he worked as a postdoctoral research fellow on a number of projects at the School of Earth and Environment at Leeds and at the University of Surrey.
+Following this he worked as a postdoctoral research fellow on a number of projects at the School of Earth and Environment at the University of Leeds and at the University of Surrey.
 His experience includes participation in and coordination of field measurement programmes, fluid dynamical laboratory experiments and numerical modelling.

 Simon was awarded the L.F.
 Richardson Prize in 2005.
 The L.F.
 Richardson prize is awarded annually for an outstanding paper published in the Royal Meteorological Society journals by an author under the age of 35.